Frequently Asked Questions

 Q. How does the real estate purchase at Villa Marin fit into my financial portfolio?

 Villa Marin is a non-profit Continuing Care Retirement Community where you have 100% equity in your home.
 You do pay the yearly property tax which is about 1.25% of the purchase price.
-There have been no special assessments in the last seven years, property reserves being in excess of $1.5 million.
+You may also qualify to carry your current home’s tax base with you to your new home at Villa Marin.

 Q. What activities are offered at Villa Marin?